stream-labs/sl-payments-assignment/README.md

 ![Screenshot 2024-08-04 at 2.25.14 PM.png](public/Screenshot 2024-08-04 at 2.25.14 PM.png)

+## Testing

+Given the time constraints & exploratory nature of this project, I opted to focus my attention on demonstrating usage of Stripe's APIs, SDK, and fixture.

+However, I did decide to provide some example feature tests focused on the Models for you to use.

+### Steps to Run Testing

+1. Create a file called `.env.testing`, copy over contents of the `.env` and remove any credentials not needed for running tests
+2. In `.env.testing` set the application environment to testing `APP_ENV=testing`
+3. And set the DB to `DB_DATABASE=testing`.
+All other DB credentials can remain the same, since it will use a separate testing DB in the MySQL environment.
+4. Seed the testing DB by running: `vendor/bin/sail artisan migrate --env=testing`
+5. To run `phpunit` tests run, `vendor/bin/sail phpunit`
+6. When you run the test suite, you should see `OK (10 tests, 17 assertions)`

+I am interested in using test clocks more for testing.
+At a previous position, we had starting using test clocks, but QA was not on board, so I developed a different testing strategy based off the payloads from webhooks, to simulate the lifecycle of Stripe transactions.
+That method worked well, but setting up time clocks & running simulations is a much better way to test Stripe's behavior.

 ## Other Notes

 1. I had gone down the path of creating my test customer directly through Stripe's APIs to demonstrate API usage.